-Please Note: Sam’s Point has a small parking facility, with room for 64 cars and 2 buses.
-Visitors should plan to arrive early, or visit at non-peak times, in order to obtain entry.
+Please Note: The vehicle use fee is $10 per car.
+Sam’s Point has a small parking facility, with room for 64 cars and 2 buses.

-This loop hike follows a wide carriage road as it climbs to Sam’s Point, with spectacular views.
-It leaves the road and follows a narrow path through the crevices of the Ice Caves, and continues on a carriage road around Lake Maratanza and past the ruins of berry pickers shacks, as it returns to the parking area.
+This loop hike follows a wide carriage road as it climbs Sam’s Point to spectacular views.
+It leaves the road and follows a narrow path through the crevices of the Ice Caves, and continues on a carriage road around Lake Maratanza and past the ruins of berry pickers shacks before it returns to the parking area.

 The Sam’s Point Preserve, located on the highest section of the Shawangunk Mountains, is the most southerly section of Minnewaska State Park Preserve.
 The area is comprised of approximately 5,400 acres, and is considered to be the most biologically unique area of the entire ridge, and of all the protected natural areas of the Shawangunks, is the least fragmented by hiking trails and carriage roads.